ansty57/Data_Analysis_Projects/README.md

 # DataAnalysisProjects
-There are main projects my teams made as the research part of data analyses minor.
+There are main projects my teams made during the Data Analyses minor in HSE.